nolanlum/0x40hues/README.md

 ## Building

+You'll need CMake since that's the build system we're using here.
+It's pretty standard:

     mkdir build
     cd build
     cmake ..
     make

+In terms of libraries, you'll need the development versions of `OpenGL`, `libfreeglut`, `libpng`, and `libmad`.
+You'll also need to have working `pthreads`, but every GCC toolchain worth its salt should have that (I think).

+### Linux

+For `apt`-based distros, you should be able to bring in all the dependencies with:

+    sudo apt-get install mesa-common-dev freeglut3-dev libpng1.6-dev libmad0-dev

+For `rpm`-based distros, you're on your own.

+### OSX

+Use Homebrew.
+That is all.

+### Windows

+I personally use win_builds(+MSYS), but you can probably build with any GCC toolchain for Win32.

 ## Developing

+Watches pelcome.

+### Sublime Text 2

 If you're using Sublime Text, the following settings should get you up to speed with code style.
 As an added bonus, you can get SublimeClang working (it's nifty).